Efficient storage of Pareto points in biobjective mixed integer programming: Computational Experiments

-Note that \citet{overmars1982} suggest rebalancing by traversing the path travelled by an inserted solution in the reverse order and checking whether or not the balance criterion is satisfied at each of these nodes.
+\citet{overmars1982} also suggest rebalancing by traversing the path travelled by an inserted solution in the reverse order and checking whether or not the balance criterion is satisfied at each of these nodes.
 This saves one from having to check the balance criterion at every node in the tree since the only places where it could have been altered are at nodes along this path.
-In our case, though, when a line segment is inserted into our structure, it often does not remain intact, but is separated into many smaller segments, each traversing its own path through the tree before finally being added.
-For this reason, rearranging the tree after the insertion of a segment into the tree is troublesome.
-Hence, we propose a few alternative approaches: \begin{enumerate} \item[\textbf{A0} -] {No rebalancing is used.} \item[\textbf{A1} -] Before allowing a point or segment to be inserted at the root node, check the balance criterion at every node in the tree and rebalance where necessary.
-Using this approach one is able to guarantee that the balance of the tree is maintained, but its complexity is clearly very high.
-(Notice that this approach is the implementation used as presented in Algorithms 1 -- 5.) \item[\textbf{A2} -] Periodically check the balance criterion at every node in the tree and rebalance where necessary.
-For example, we could determine to check the entire tree for balance every time 100 new solutions are added to the tree.
-This approach significantly decreases the complexity of rebalancing, but eliminates the balance guarantee. \item[\textbf{A3} -] Another approach could be to check the balance criterion at any node that is currently being inserted at.
-This approach has a much lower complexity, and would cause balance to be maintained at the root node, and along any frequently travelled paths in the tree.
-However, again the guarantee of balance is lost. \item[\textbf{A4} -] { A final approach is to combine A2 and A3.
-Employing A3 alongside A2 may allow one to obtain a well balanced tree by applying A2 far less frequently than when using A2 alone.
-Clearly the complexity of this approach is higher than that of A3, but it is likely significantly less than that of A2.} \end{enumerate}
+In our case, though, when a line segment is inserted into a BoT, it often does not remain intact, but may be separated into many smaller segments, each traversing its own path through the tree before finally being added.
+For this reason, rearranging the tree after insertion is troublesome, and we experimented with a few alternative approaches: \begin{enumerate} \item[\textbf{A0} -] No rebalancing is used. \item[\textbf{A1} -] Before inserting a point or segment at the root node, check the balance criterion at every node in the tree and rebalance where necessary.
+This approach guarantees that the balance of the tree is maintained, though at a high computational cost. \item[\textbf{A2} -] Check the balance criterion after the $k$-th insertion (we used $k=100$ in our tests), then check the balance criterion when the tree size increased by $101\%$ w.r.t.\mbox{} the size at the previous check.
+This approach significantly decreases the complexity of rebalancing, but eliminates the balance guarantee. \item[\textbf{A3} -] Check the balance criterion at any node that is currently being inserted at.
+This approach has a much lower complexity than A1, and would cause balance to be maintained at the root node, and along any frequently travelled paths in the tree.
+However, again the guarantee of balance is lost. \item[\textbf{A4} -] Combine approaches A2 and A3: check the balance criterion of the entire tree after the $k$-th insertion ($k = 100$), then check the balance criterion again when the tree size increases by 800\% w.r.t. the size at the previous check.
+In between these checks of the entire tree, check the balance criterion for any node that is being inserted at.

+Approach A4 allows for maintaining a fairly well balanced tree by applying approach A2 much more infrequently than if using approach A2 alone.
+Clearly this has a higher complexity than approach A3, but it may be less than that of approach A2 and allow for a more balanced tree. \end{enumerate}